AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Report_3.md

 #### Determining the Average Diameter of Silica Sand Grains
-The average diameter of the Silica sand grains was a necessary quantity to calculate the sand bed’s fluidization velocity ([Equation 1](#Equation-1)).
+The average diameter of the silica sand grains was a necessary quantity to calculate the sand bed’s fluidization velocity ([Equation 1](#Equation-1)).
 The subteam used the following procedure to approximate the average diameter of the sand grains.

-1. Acquire a sample of Silica sand and a digital caliper.
+1. Acquire a sample of silica sand and a digital caliper.
 2. Randomly select a number of sand grains, preferably greater than or equal to ten, from the sample.
 3. Using the caliper, measure each sand grain’s diameter three times to account for the grains’ asymmetrical natures.
 Record these measurements.
 4. Compute the average diameter for all sand grains in the sample.